kanety/ii_interactor/README.md

 #### Named interaction

-You can also interact with other interactors by using named interaction:
+You can also define named interactions.
+The interactors to be called are looked up from all interactors.

 ```ruby
 class AInteractor < IIInteractor::Base